Triads-Developer/labelR/README.md

 particular format.
 It contains the contents of example questions offered as guidance for workers in the qualification test.
 The primary list contains a series of sub-lists, one for each practice question.
 Each sub-list is comprised of three elements.
-The first and second element are strings, which contain the texts for documents 1 and 2 of a pairwise comparison, respectively.
+The first and second elements are strings, which contain the texts for documents 1 and 2 of a pairwise comparison, respectively.
 The third element is a string containing explanatory text that indicates which document the worker should select